- Start date: September

 The course assessments will require you to:

-These requirements are designed in a way that makes the course accessible to everyone working in a child care setting.
-They are also broad enough to allow those in external management and supervisory positions to do so.
+These requirements are designed in a way that makes the course accessible to everyone working in a childcare setting.
+They're also broad enough to allow those in external management and supervisory positions to do so.

 |English language requirements|